AntoineZen/CSEL1/report/kernel_module.rst

     ...
     10000000-100000ff : iotest
     ...
     # rmmod iotest.ko
     #

 So we have read the product id =  939042, package id is 0 and version is 0.1.
-We can see that the region was reserved for the `iotest` module.
+We can see that the region was reserved for the `iotest` module by reading `/proc/iomem`.